Activities for babies in NKY/Cincinnati

 Blue Manatee offers many classes for kids and toddlers.
 If you are looking for things to do with your baby, try ManaTots (0-4 years).
 Enjoy a story and hang out at the bookstore!

-Check out The Music Factory for classes for your 6 month- 17 month old.
+Check out The Music Factory for classes for your 6 month- 18 month old.
+They travel to your day care or preschool to teach their classes!
 Babies will sing, listen and enjoy rhythm activities.
 They will also develop large motor skills through activities such as bouncing, tickling, clapping, singing, and dancing.

 Little Songbird Music Studio, with locations in Florence and Cincinnati, specializes in music education for babies, toddlers, and preschoolers and offers classes for children as young as newborn and their parents.
 Babies under 6 months get 4 FREE classes!
 A popular offering is the Musikgarten curriculum, which is a holistic approach to teaching music to children.
 Visit www.littlesongbirdmusic.com for a complete listing of classes.

 When my kids were babies, I loved going to Totter’s Otterville.
 I could let my older kids play in an enclosed area and the baby could take a nap, listen to a story or play in the ball pit.
 Check out our post on Totter’s Otterville here.